utsavthakur448/Spotify-Clone/README.md

 <br />
 Contribution Guidelines:<br />
 We welcome contributions from the community to improve and enhance the SpotifyClone project.
-If you're interested in contributing, please follow these guidelines:
+If you're interested in contributing.

-- Fork the repository and create a new branch for your feature or bug fix.
-- Ensure your code follows the existing coding style and conventions.
-- Write clear and concise commit messages.
-- Test your changes thoroughly.
-- Submit a pull request detailing the changes you've made and why they are necessary.

-Thank you for your interest in the SpotifyClone project!
-If you have any questions or feedback, please don't hesitate to reach out to us.
-Happy coding!